The 20 Best Wii Games of all time, Ranked

 1: Wii Sports & Wii Sports Resort (2006 & 2009)

-There are moments in life where everything feels perfect.
+There are moments in life when everything feels perfect.
 Maybe it’s a birthday party where you’re surrounded by your closest friends.
 Or maybe it’s the first time you hold your crush’s hand.
 When I remember all my friends and family members excitedly gathered around the TV to play Wii Sports after the Wii launched, that’s the feeling I get.

 If the Wii was gaming’s greatest magic trick, Wii Sports was the beautiful assistant.
-By offering basic, yet familiar sports to play with your Wii Remote, we were sold the fantasy of immersive gaming.
-That might sound deceitful, except here’s the thing: magic shows are fun.
+By offering basic yet familiar sports to play with your Wii Remote, we were sold the fantasy of immersive gaming.
+That might sound deceitful, but here’s the thing: magic shows are fun.
 You can reduce this game to the simplest motions possible, but embracing the illusion is way more fun.
 There are far deeper games than Wii Sports on this system, and Wii Sports Resort is technically the better game.
 Yet the simplicity and approachability of the original Wii Sports cannot be matched.

 As you’re surely aware, the casual gaming market blew up shortly after the Wii’s release.
-The rise of smart phones gave non-gamers a platform to fit their needs with titles to match.
-Yet for this one moment in history, everyone from the hardest of core gamers to the most casual observers were side by side, all enthusiastic for Wii Sports.
+The rise of smartphones gave non-gamers a platform to fit their needs with titles to match.
+Yet for this one moment in history, everyone from the hardest of core gamers to the most casual observers was side by side, all enthusiastic for Wii Sports.
 Maybe it’s silly to rank a game so highly for its universal appeal, especially after I’ve ranked franchises by listening to my heart.
-Yet in a world as chaotic and divisive as ours, a small moment of unity like playing Wii Sports fills me with peace.
+Yet, in a world as chaotic and divisive as ours, a small moment of unity like playing Wii Sports fills me with peace.
 Even if it’s harder to gather the family around for Wii Sports now than it was in 2006, I want to hold on to that memory for as long as I can.

 Destructoid is supported by our audience.
 When you purchase through links on our site, we may earn a small affiliate commission.
-Learn more
+Learn more about our Affiliate Policy

 Author